Skip to main content

 • Skills: Athletes should have prior ski racing experience and a US Ski and Snowboard Competition license.
 For questions about skill levels, contact the Alpine Program Director.

-• Training Locations: Training may occur at any of the four ski areas in Summit County.
-From January 1 to April 15, training is primarily at Copper Mountain Resort, with short blocks scheduled at Keystone and Breckenridge.
+• Training Locations: From January 1 to April 15, training is primarily at Copper Mountain Resort, with short blocks scheduled at Keystone and Breckenridge.

 FULL-TIME PROGRAMS